Teche01/VitalCare-Project/README.md

-# VitalCare – Multi-Speciality Hospital Appointment Booking and Consultation Management System
+# VitalCare – Hospital Appointment Booking and Consultation Management System

 VitalCare is a multi-speciality hospital appointment booking and consultation management system designed to simplify interactions between patients and hospital staff.